*Last Updated on November 6, 2024

-College sports are undergoing a major shift, all because of one important question: Should college athletes be paid?
-In June 2021, the NCAA responded by implementing an interim policy on name, image and likeness, or NIL, allowing student-athletes to make money from their personal brand.
-However, it can be a bit complex to navigate.
+In June 2021, the NCAA implemented an interim policy on name, image and likeness, or NIL, allowing student-athletes to make money from their personal brand.

 NIL laws vary by state, meaning your state may or may not have its own NIL regulations you must adhere to.
 Whether high school students can participate in NIL activities depends on the rules set by your state’s high school sports association.
 Additionally, colleges and universities often have their own unique rules for NIL.

 Our guide aims to simplify the NIL rules for high school athletes and parents involved in the recruiting process.
-Understanding what’s allowed and what’s not can ensure your eligibility for college sports and maximize your potential for future NIL opportunities.
+Keep reading to better understand what’s allowed for high school student-athletes and maximize your potential for future NIL money and opportunities.

 Name, image and likeness (NIL) are the three elements that make up “right of publicity”, a legal concept used to prevent or allow the use of an individual to promote a product or service.
 For example, if an athlete’s photograph is taken while wearing an athletic brand, and that brand uses the photo to promote their products without the athlete’s consent, that athlete could claim the brand is in violation of the right of publicity.